temperlang/temperlang-blog/posts/tangle-of-strings.md

 'A' comes before 'B' in the alphabet so "" < "A" < "AA" < "AB" < "BA" < "BAA" < "BB".

 Why does JavaScript differ from Python3?
-JavaScript defines "character" as "UTF-16 code unit values", but Python3 treats strings as sequences of Unicode codepoints.
-Other languages like Rust treat them as sequences of [Unicode scalar value]s which are subtly different.
+JavaScript defines "character" as "UTF-16 code unit values," but Python3 treats strings as sequences of Unicode codepoints.
+Other languages like Rust treat them as sequences of [Unicode scalar value]s, which are subtly different.
 (Python2 does one of those depending on the `-f{,no}short-wchar` compiler flag used to compile the runtime!)

 [Unicode scalar value]: https://www.unicode.org/glossary/#unicode_scalar_value